liz-kaufman-gw/liz-learns-graphql/README.md

 ```

 - Instead of REST's multiple endpoints with clearly defined structure of info they return, GraphQL exposes one single endpoint.
 This is possible due to how flexible queries are!
-- On the back end, you can see what data is being requested thanks to the resolver functions.
-These functions collect the data for the request, but you can also track and monitor them.

 ### Mutations - how to change data